Kritika: Explorations in Russian and Eurasian History

 Kritika: Explorations in Russian and Eurasian History is a quarterly peer-reviewed academic journal published by Slavica Publishers.
 It covers the history and culture of Russia and Eurasia.
 The editors-in-chief are Andrew Jenks (California State University), Susan Morrissey (University of California, Irvine), and Willard Sunderland (University of Cincinnati).
+The journal was co-founded by Marshall Poe, editor of the New Books Network.

 Abstracting and indexing

 The journal is abstracted and indexed in: